This article shares 12 tips to help you to communicate effectively when presenting.

 I’m not talking about delivering any of your presentations to a real audience in 90 seconds.
 My suggestion is that if you practice focusing on your message with laser like clarity and purpose in under 90 seconds, when you have the gift of time to do so in 20 minutes everything comes together more easily.

 9. Assume nothing

-In the process of crafting your presentation don’t make any assumptions:
+In the process of crafting your presentation don’t assume that:

-Don’t assume that just because you believe in what you are saying that they should too.
+– Because you believe in what you are saying that your audience will too.

 10. Show them, don’t just tell them

-Anyone can give a presentation with varying levels of confidence and clarity.
-Far too many professionals make the mistake of thinking that all they have to do is tell their audience what’s on the slides or on their script and they have given a good presentation.
+Anyone can present with varying levels of confidence and clarity.
+Some professionals make the mistake of thinking that all they have to do is tell their audience what’s on the slides or on their script and they have given a good presentation.

 Make sure that your words are completely congruent with the way you express them both verbally and non-verbally.
 That means:

 – Using your voice by adjusting your tone, volume, pitch and pace,